mattwojo/seller-center/seller-center-docs/index.md

 ---

 # Seller Center documentation
-If you’re registered with Seller Center, you can sell services and physical items in Universal Windows Platform (UWP) apps, Microsoft Edge, the Microsoft Bot Framework, and Microsoft Bookings.
+If you’re registered with Seller Center, you can sell services and physical items in Universal Windows Platform (UWP) apps, Microsoft Edge, and the Microsoft Bot Framework.

 <ul class="panelContent cardsFTitle">
     <li>